This healthy vitamin C herbal tea is so refreshing.

 - Combine all dried herbs in a medium size bowl, store extra herb mixture in airtight glass container.

-- Boil water in medium-size saucepan or in a tea kettle.
+- Bring water to a boil in a medium-size saucepan or in a tea kettle, remove from heat.

 - Steep 45 minutes.